kumaran-is/angular-flexlayout-standard/README.md

     }
     ```

-1. Publish your application from `gh-pages` branch to `Github Pages`
+1. Publish your application from `gh-pages` branch to `Github Pages`.
+Branch `gh-pages` is automatically created for you.
+Command below,
+first runs production build, automatically commits and pushes the changes from 'dist' folder to `gh-pages` branch and deploys it to `Github Pages`.
+Branch `gh-pages` act as a staging folder for deployment.

     ```bash
     npm run git-publish
     ```

-1. Launch your application on browser by naviagting to  `https://username.github.io/repo-name/`.
-Example to launch this application click <https://kumaran-is.github.io/angular-flexlayout-standard>
+1. Launch your application on browser by navigating to `https://username.github.io/repo-name/`.
+Example to launch this application click this link <https://kumaran-is.github.io/angular-flexlayout-standard>

 1. For more detail and options, refer the official [angular-cli-ghpages](https://www.npmjs.com/package/angular-cli-ghpages) github.